appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 }
 ```

-`master` build can be “green”, and `feature-A` build can be “green”, but after `feature-A` is merged to `master` it will fail.
+If we separately test `master` and `feature-A` branches they will be both “green”, but once `feature-A` is merged into `master` the build of `master` branch will fail.

-Problem in this example happens at build stage, but more complicated issues can be exposed at unit or only even at end-to-end tests stages.
-Pull/Merge request builds help to detect this kind of issues, before the actual merge of head (source) branch to the base (target) one.
+The problem in the example above happens at build stage, but more complicated issues can be exposed at unit or only even at end-to-end tests stages.
+Pull/Merge request builds help to detect this kind of issues, before the actual merge of head (source) branch into the base (target) one.

-### Enabling Pull/Merge Request builds
+## Enabling Pull/Merge Request builds

 For new GitLab and Bibucket projects, Pull/Merge request builds works out of the box.

-To enable Merge request build for GitLab projects created before October 2018, on GitLab project page open `Settings`, select `Integrations`, find AppVeyor Webhook and press `Edit`.
+To enable Merge request builds for GitLab projects created before October 2018, on GitLab project page open `Settings`, select `Integrations`, find AppVeyor Webhook and press `Edit`.
 Check `Merge request events` and press `Save changes`.

-To enable Pull request build for Bitbucket projects created before August 2018, follow instructions from [this post](/blog/2018/08/22/bitbucket-pull-requests/).
+To enable Pull request builds for Bitbucket projects created before August 2018, follow instructions from [this post](/blog/2018/08/22/bitbucket-pull-requests/).

-### Private fork Pull/Merge requests
+## Private fork Pull/Merge requests

-If Pull/Merge requests are created in a private fork, some additional configuration is required to build successfully. **Skip this** if your Pull/Merge requests are being created in the **same repository or in public forks**
+If Pull/Merge request is originating from a private fork, some additional configuration is required to build successfully. **Skip the following section** if your Pull/Merge requests are being created in the **same repository or in public forks**.

-#### AppVeyor needs permissions to read source commit details from the source repository
+### Enabling AppVeyor to read commit details from the head repository

-##### GitLab
+#### GitLab

-Add the user that AppVeyor authorized with GitLab to the Members of private fork projects.
+Add GitLab user AppVeyor authorized with to the Members of private fork projects.

-* To find this user name open `https://ci.appveyor.com/account/<account>/authorizations` and select `GitLab`
+* To find this user name open `https://ci.appveyor.com/account/<account>/authorizations` and select `GitLab`:

 ![GitLab OAuth user](/assets/img/posts/gitlab-bitbucket-merge-pull-requests/gitlab-oauth-user.png)

-* User’s role permission in the source repository should be at least `Reporter` role permission
+* User’s role permission in the source repository should be at least `Reporter` role permission:

 ![GitLab add member](/assets/img/posts/gitlab-bitbucket-merge-pull-requests/gitlab-add-member.png)

-##### Bitbucket
+#### Bitbucket

-Add the user that AppVeyor authorized with Bitbucket to the Members of private fork projects.
+Add Bitbucket user AppVeyor authorized with to the Members of private fork projects.

-* To find this user name open `https://ci.appveyor.com/account/<account>/authorizations` and select Bitbucket
+* To find this user name open `https://ci.appveyor.com/account/<account>/authorizations` and select `Bitbucket`:

 ![Bitbucket OAuth user](/assets/img/posts/gitlab-bitbucket-merge-pull-requests/bitbucket-oauth-user.png)

-* User’s role permission in the source repository should be at least `Read`
+* User’s role permission in the source repository should be at least `Read`:

 ![Bitbucket add user](/assets/img/posts/gitlab-bitbucket-merge-pull-requests/bitbucket-add-user.png)

-#### AppVeyor build needs to fetch source branch from the private fork
+### Enabling AppVeyor to fetch head branch from the private fork

-To achieve this, you need to add "SSH public key" from AppVeyor project setting to the source repository
+To achieve this you need to add "SSH public key" from AppVeyor project setting to the source repository.

-##### GitLab
+#### GitLab

 * Open `https://gitlab.com/<user>/<project>/settings/repository` for private fork and expand `Deploy Keys`
 * Navigate to `Privately accessible deploy keys` and find `AppVeyor project <project_name>` key